acai-kaist/acai-kaist.github.io/publications.md

-G. Jang and J. P. Choi (corresponding author), "HAPS Altitude Optimization for Downlink Communications: Alleviating the Effect of Channel Elevation Angles," accepted for IEEE Transactions on Aerospace and Electronic Systems, Apr.
+G. Jang and J. P. Choi (corresponding author), “HAPS Altitude Optimization for Downlink Communications: Alleviating the Effect of Channel Elevation Angles,” IEEE Transactions on Aerospace and Electronic Systems, vol. 61, no. 4, pp. 9856-9865, Aug.
 2025.